shoui520/shoui520.github.io/docs/discord-bot-privacy.md

 This is a required privacy policy for Discord bots in 10k+ member servers using Privileged Intents.
 # TheMoeWay Discord Bot Privacy Policy
+This is a required privacy policy for Discord bots in 10k+ member servers using Privileged Intents.

 **Last updated: August 11, 2026**